TL;DR How NP Students Can Find Free Preceptors and Clinical Sites

 3. Private practices:

 - Smaller clinics and independent practices may receive fewer requests for preceptors, which can make them more likely to accept a student for a free preceptorship, providing a more personalized and intimate learning experience.
+Private practices can also offer a personalized approach to learning and patient care, tailoring experiences to individual needs and fostering a patient-centered environment.

 4. Community health centers:

 - These mission-driven organizations often value the extra help from motivated students, offering opportunities to gain practical experience while serving high-need populations, contributing to a broader understanding of healthcare delivery in resource-limited settings.
+Community health centers may also offer clinical experiences in geriatrics, giving students exposure to elderly patient care as part of their training.

 Broaden your search and increase your chances of finding a preceptor who’s not overwhelmed with requests.
 Plus, these settings can provide unique learning opportunities that set you apart as a future NP.